Liquid helium

 Liquid helium is a physical state of helium at very low temperatures at standard atmospheric pressures.
 Liquid helium may show superfluidity.

-At standard pressure, the chemical element helium exists in a liquid form only at the extremely low temperature of -269 C. Its boiling point and critical point depend on which isotope of helium is present: the common isotope helium-4 or the rare isotope helium-3.
+At standard pressure, the chemical element helium exists in a liquid form only at the extremely low temperature of -269 C. Its boiling point and critical point depend on the isotope of helium present: the common isotope helium-4 or the rare isotope helium-3.
 These are the only two stable isotopes of helium.
 See the table below for the values of these physical quantities.
 The density of liquid helium-4 at its boiling point and a pressure of one atmosphere (101.3 kilopascals) is about 125 g/L, or about one-eighth the density of liquid water.

 Liquefaction

 Helium was first liquefied on July 10, 1908, by the Dutch physicist Heike Kamerlingh Onnes at the University of Leiden in the Netherlands.
 At that time, helium-3 was unknown because the mass spectrometer had not yet been invented.
-In more recent decades, liquid helium has been used as a cryogenic refrigerant (which is used in cryocoolers), and liquid helium is produced commercially for use in superconducting magnets such as those used in magnetic resonance imaging (MRI), nuclear magnetic resonance (NMR), Magnetoencephalography (MEG), and experiments in physics, such as low temperature Mössbauer spectroscopy.
-The Large Hadron Collider contains superconducting magnets that are cooled with 120 Tonnes of liquid helium.
+In more recent decades, liquid helium has been used as a cryogenic refrigerant (which is used in cryocoolers), and liquid helium is produced commercially for use in superconducting magnets such as those used in magnetic resonance imaging (MRI), nuclear magnetic resonance (NMR), magnetoencephalography (MEG), and experiments in physics, such as low temperature Mössbauer spectroscopy.
+The Large Hadron Collider contains superconducting magnets that are cooled with 120 tonnes of liquid helium.

-Liquefied helium-3
+Liquified helium-3

 A helium-3 atom is a fermion and at very low temperatures, they form two-atom Cooper pairs which are bosonic and condense into a superfluid.
 These Cooper pairs are substantially larger than the interatomic separation.